uchihadmali/hokuyo_plus/README.md

 - Connect your PC to the Arduino Board and upload the voltage_control.ino code.
 - Remove the connection between the 8-pin Hokuyo connector and the Hokuyo sensor.
 - Connect the blue and brown ends of the Hokuyo connector to the voltage supply.
 Adjust the voltage to the 5V.
 - Connect the 8-pin Hokuyo connector and the Hokuyo sensor.
+Make sure that the VCC and ground connections are correct.
 - Connect the USB connection of the Hokuyo sensor and the PC.
--
+- Open terminal and go to the workspace directory.
+Open different tabs and source them by the following command;

+`source ./devel/setup.bash`
+- Run the following commands in different terminals;

+`roscore`

+`rosrun rosserial_python serial_node.py /dev/ttyACM0`

+`rosrun urg_node urg_node _serial_port:=/dev/ttyACM1`

+`rosrun rviz rviz`
+- In the opened Rviz window, do the followings;

+Change "Global Options->Fixed Frame" to "map".

+Add "PointCloud2".

+Change "PointCloud2->Topic" to "/output".

+- Run the following commands.
+This will initiate the mechanism movement and data should be seen on rviz.

+`rosrun hokuyo_go laser_real`

+- To stop the mechanism, disconnect the motor connections, kill all terminals and upload the voltage_control.ino code to the Arduino Board.
 ### Running Simulation
 `write-your-code-here`